 - Diligently ponder these things; be absorbed in them so your progress might be apparent to all.

 - Pay attention to yourself and to the teaching; remain in them.
-For in doing this, you will save both yourself and the men who hear you.
+For in doing this, you will save both yourself and the men hearing you.

 Click to Collapse this Chapter